hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 #### Section conclusion

-This research emphasizes how important of an industry pilgrimage became in the Edo period, with new towns forming around popular shrines and temples (monzenmachi), and existing towns flourishing due to the direct results of pilgrimage (Ishimori 2009).
+This research emphasizes how important of an industry pilgrimage became in the Edo period, with new towns forming around popular shrines and temples (<mark style="background: #FFF3A3A6;">monzenmachi</mark>), and existing towns flourishing due to the direct results of pilgrimage (Ishimori 2009).

 Thus, pilgrimage and the tourism that came with it grew to be of significant economic importance for many regions in Edo period Japan, and would not have been dismissed by

+This point is argued by Seaton et al argue, "[c]atering to pilgrims by providing food, lodging, and entertainment at religious sites was the foundation of much of the modern Japanese tourism industry" (2017, 20).
 The commerce that pilgrimage brought to a region was therefore not something that would have been dismissed by the bakufu and daimyo as unnecessary simply on the grounds that ????.
-This point is argued by Seaton et al argue, "[c]atering to pilgrims by providing food, lodging, and entertainment at religious sites was the foundation of much of the modern Japanese tourism industry" (2017, 20).